rajeshv23/twydev.github.io/_pages/about.md

 title: "About"
 ---

-This is a blog about technology and engineering.
+This is my blog about technology, engineering, and generally interesting stuff.